-What does self-love or self-acceptance mean, exactly?
-What if you are not happy with your current situation, but you are told by new age books to “just accept yourself”?
+What do self-love and acceptance mean, exactly?
+What if you are not pleased with your current situation, but you are told by the new positive psychology trends to “just accept yourself”?

 Love takes us beyond what seems possible inside the mind and drives us to break down our own walls.